-After all the disruption to international travel, we're all looking forward to travelling again.
-The earliest you might be able to travel overseas for a global experience will be during the upcoming Summer break (June-August) for a short-term program, or Semester 2, 2023 for a full semester exchange.
+The earliest you might be able to travel overseas for a global experience will be during the upcoming Winter break (June-August) for a short-term program, or Semester 1, 2024 for a full semester exchange.

 Application deadlines vary so check the Global Mobility Database for the latest information and sessions.
 If you're in the later stages of your degree or enrolled in postgraduate studies, don't worry there are still options.
 Attend a Sydney Abroad info session or contact the Sydney Abroad team and we’ll help find the best experience for you.

 Eligibility varies depending on the global experience you are looking to pursue (e.g. semester/short-term programs).
 Generally speaking, you need a weighted average mark (WAM) of at least 50 and must have completed at least 24 credit points at the time of application.
 Eligibility requirements can be found on the Student Website.
 You will also need to meet any additional host country, or institution, requirements e.g language level or a higher WAM.